fpreiswerk/OCMDemo/README.md

 first step.

 ## Install Julia
-You can downlaod a version of Julia for your operating system from the [Julia website](http://julialang.org/downloads), or use your system's package manager.
+You can downoaad a version of Julia for your operating system from the [Julia website](http://julialang.org/downloads), or use your system's package manager.
 For example, on MacOS with [Homebrew](http://brew.sh) installed, you can type